Surajkumar4-source/Paytm-UI-Clone/README.md

-# Paytm Clone
+# Paytm UI Clone

 ## Overview

-This is a Paytm Clone, a simple web application built with HTML, CSS, and Tailwind (CSS Framework) to replicate some features of the Paytm platform.
+This is a Paytm UI Clone, a simple web application built with HTML, CSS, and Tailwind (CSS Framework) to replicate some features of the Paytm platform.
 It includes a responsive design, a navigation bar, and sections for recharging, bill payments, and booking various services.

 ## Table of Contents